 (2) Please consider referring to your suggested “dose” as “one dose” or “a dose” instead of implying that the drug is inherently intended for inducing hallucinations.

 Current “experts” on Microdosing use the term “micro” incorrectly.

-Presently, the experts and authorities in “microdosing” incorrectly use the term “micro” to refer to about one tenth of “a dose.”
+Presently, experts and authorities in “microdosing” incorrectly use the term “micro” to refer to about one-tenth of “a dose.”
 This may seem like a trivial point.
 It is not.

 First, incorrectly describing the quantity of a dose discredits the author’s advice about dosing.